CohenNaama/TriviaVsAI-Server/README.md

    Access the application at http://127.0.0.1:5000.

-## Contribution Guidelines
-We welcome contributions!
-Please open an issue or submit a pull request.

-### Code of Conduct
-* Be respectful to others.
-* Use inclusive language.
-* Provide constructive feedback.
-*
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.